Cloud-CV/EvalAI/docs/source/evaluation_scripts.md

 * test_annotation_file

-It is the path of the annotation file for a challenge.
+The path of the annotation file for a challenge.
 This is the file uploaded by Challenge Host while creating a Challenge.

 * user_annotation_file

-It is the path of the file submitted by the user for a particular phase.
+The path of the file submitted by the user for a particular phase.

 * phase_codename

-It is the code name of the `ChallengePhase` model.
+The code name of the `ChallengePhase` model.
 This is passed as argument, so that the script can take action according to the phase.

 After reading the files, some custom action can be performed.
 This varies per challenge.